Compare any two graphics cards:

 Intro

-Compare that to the Radeon R5 M230, which makes use of a 28 nm design.
-AMD has set the core frequency at 780 MHz.
-The DDR3 memory is set to run at a frequency of 1000 MHz on this specific model.
-It features 320 SPUs along with 20 TAUs and 4 ROPs.
+Compare those specs to the Radeon R5 M230, which uses a 28 nm design.
+AMD has clocked the core frequency at 780 MHz.
+The DDR3 RAM runs at a speed of 1000 MHz on this model.
+It features 320 SPUs along with 20 Texture Address Units and 4 ROPs.

 Display Graphs